-Sitting behind the big window that looks toward the beautiful Plaza Independencia, one of the green hearts of Mendoza City, I look at the bright city lights of the winter night, people coming back home after a hard day at work or university, or simply taking a little time to walk around the city or go shopping with some friends.
+Sitting behind the big window that points toward the beautiful Plaza Independencia, one of the green hearts of Mendoza City, I look at the bright city lights of the winter night, people coming back home after a hard day at work or university, or simply taking a little time to walk around the city or go shopping with some friends.
 And I can’t help but feel quite empty inside, and I hate it.
-It’s like I’m not good enough for anyone or anything.
-Like I’m always locked down in my little bubble.
+It’s like feeling I’m not good enough for anyone or anything.
+Like I’m always locked inside my little bubble.
 Like all my dreams, goals and purposes for my life are foolish and definitely not worth my time.
 Like I don’t belong to the place I’ve been living for six months...

 A door gently closing.
 Steps coming right to where I’m sitting at.
 That honey fragrance that makes me go down to my knees...
 Yeah, she’s finally home.
 And without saying a word, she instantly notices something’s off with me, even though I’m in denial.

 “Hey, you know you can tell me anything, Agustina” Valentina says, sitting next to me and pulling me into her.
 “What’s wrong, elskede?”

 Held in her strong yet soft arms, I’m silent.
 I don’t know why I still find it difficult to talk about this kind of stuff with her.

 “I know that look”.
 Then, she wipes some tears from my cheeks with her thumb, as she’s still scrutinizing me, I think.

 “Can you hold me for a while, please?”
 I ask as I sense tears threatening to leak again.
 “I don’t think I can talk about it right now.”